miladrahimi/phprouter/README.md

 ### Request

-You can catch the request object like this example:
+You can catch the PSR-7 request object in your controllers like this example:

 ```php
 use MiladRahimi\PhpRouter\Router;